swagger-api/swagger-ui/.github/issue_template.md

 Search open/closed issues before submitting since someone might have asked the same thing before!

 Issues on GitHub are only related to problems of Swagger-UI itself.
-We'll try to offer support here for you use case, but we can't offer help with projects that use Swagger-UI indirectly, like Springfox or swagger-node.
+We'll try to offer support here for your use case, but we can't offer help with projects that use Swagger-UI indirectly, like Springfox or swagger-node.

 Likewise, we can't accept features or bugs in the Swagger/OpenAPI specifications themselves,